This article originally appeared on VICE Romania.

 WHEN YOU TURN A STAGE INTO A CHURCH, NO ONE NOTICES

 Toca writes a letter to a cousin in Paris, who had also invited him to come over.
-In the letter, he explains how much he misses news of what's going on in the world of western theatre.
+In the letter, he explains how much he misses news of what's going on in the world of Western theater.
 He has no access to articles, essays, interviews—all he occasionally gets to see are pictures of a set or some costumes.
 But the ideas never reach him, never reach us, in Romania.
-A copy of the letter is filed neatly to his folder.
+A copy of the letter is filed neatly in his folder.

 Toca stays in Romania.
 The phone keeps being tapped, one call after the other, one mundane thing after another.
 Toca directs Io Mircea Voievod, a historic play by Dan Tărchilă.
-He doesn't change the text, doesn't insert any mean remarks, doesn't criticise anything.
+He doesn't change the text, doesn't insert any mean remarks, doesn't criticize anything.
 The only rather unusual thing is that the set is made up of stained glass portraits of Romanian princes.
 He virtually turns the set into a church.
 At that time religion was officially forbidden but unofficially tolerated by the government.
-Using images of sanctified princess at a State-owned theatre was an affront to the regime but tired or careless, the censors choose to ignore this small detail.
+Using images of sanctified princess at a state-owned theater was an affront to the regime, but tired or careless, the censors choose to ignore this small detail.